 Diving in Komodo and Traveling Across Flores Island, Indonesia

-Many people base themselves in Labuan Bajo from where boat trips and/or diving trips within Komodo National Park are easy to organise.
+Many people base themselves in Labuan Bajo from where boat trips for diving in Komodo or for trips around the park are easy to organise.
 Others travel right across Flores island from Labuan Bajo to Maumere or vice versa.
 Other diving destinations in Indonesia include Alor island and Raja Ampat.
 If you’re also headed to Malaysia, be sure to check out the diving on Tioman island.

 Because Flores island, Indonesia is quite diverse, it is home to many different activities, so if you have time, traveling right across it by land would be the best way to take in a lot of what it has to offer.